shubham1845/shubham1845/README.md

 - Frontend Developer | React-JS
 - 👀 I’m interested in learning new things
 - 🌱 I have complected BCA program by TU
-- currently involved in Full Stack Bootcamp by Zuitt.co
+- Completed a 3-month intensive bootcamp in Full Stack Bootcamp by Zuitt.co
+- Currently studying MIT in Cyber Security in Charles Darwin University, Sydney
 - 📫 How to reach me ?
 Email:shubhamshing009@gmail.com

 <!---